John Ridley: Controversy

-In December 2007, during the Writers Guild of America strike against the major production studios, Ridley opted for WGA membership as a dues-paying non-member, or "fi-core," making him eligible to submit scripts to the studios while the strike was ongoing.
-In an op-ed published in the Los Angeles Times, Ridley expressed his frustration at the direction the strike had taken and the WGA's crushing of internal dissent: "After 15 years of being told shut up, sit down and be part of the groupthink, I decided I did not belong in the guild.
+In December 2007, during the Writers Guild of America strike against the major production studios, Ridley opted for legal status as a "union objector" or "fi-core," making him eligible to submit scripts to the studios while the strike was ongoing.
+In an op-ed published in the Los Angeles Times, Ridley explained: "After 15 years of being told shut up, sit down and be part of the groupthink, I decided I did not belong in the guild.
 The guild has a way to option out.
 I took the option."
 Ridley's screenplay for 12 Years a Slave was thus ineligible for a Writers Guild of America Award.

 Personal life

 Ridley is married to wife Gayle, a former script supervisor.
 They have two children.